cyclops-k8s/ansible-kubernetes/readme.md

 you can view the checklist `Stig checklist - Kubernetes.cklb` and review what has been fixed, or not.
 Of the ones not fixed, there is only one that is not up to the kubernetes administrator.
 It is the one related to anonymous auth of the API.
 The RBAC restricts what the anonymous user can access and it is required to join nodes to the cluster using Kubeadm.

+The stig viewer can be found here: https://public.cyber.mil/stigs/srg-stig-tools/